Actindo-AG/Documentation/Core1Platform/AdministratingCore1/05_EngineRoom.md

 1. Click the ![Engine room](../../Assets/Icons/EngineRoom.png "[Engine roome]") (Engine room) button center top.
    The engine room is opened.
 The current workspace is overlapped.

     ![Engine room](../../Assets/Screenshots/Core1Platform/AdministratingCore1/Engineroom.png "[Engine room]")

 3. Focus your attention to the dashlet at the second position from the left.
    The data storage utilization is displayed in a circle diagram.
    In the middle of the circle, the current utilization is displayed in percent as well as in gigabyte.

     ![Data storage](../../Assets/Screenshots/Core1Platform/AdministratingCore1/EngineroomDataStorage.png "[Data storage]")
+   >[INFO] Note that these figures are evaluated once a day.
+If you want to have the current figures, you should click the [Refresh] button.

 4. If desired, refresh the current dashlet by clicking the [REFRESH] button.

 5. Move your mouse pointer over the circle diagram.
    The current data storage utilization is displayed in a callout shape.